 It was unavoidable that the anime adaption would be restructured since Violet Evergarden Volume 2 had many flashback chapters.
 In order to create an “entertaining serial tale,” Taichi worked with screenplay writer Reiko Yoshida to give the novel a chronological timeline (here’s a guide for reading the books in chronological order).

 The director wanted Violet to be presented to audiences as “child-like innocent stage 0” only to grow emotionally as she met new people.
 Making this emotional development seem gradual was difficult since multiple anime episodes were being produced at the same time and there is “no tangible element that marks [Violet’s] gradual change.”
 Looking back, Taichi wished he had created a “stats screen of Violet’s current growth stages, like Gentleness Level 5 and Empathy Level 4.”

 “Violet is a lovely person on perhaps a primitive level, I think that’s her charm,” Taichi said.
 “I think the viewers will feel like they’re watching over their own daughters as they experience Violet’s growth.”

 Anime adaptations will often boil down a light novel series to the essential elements due to lack of time.
-Slowered paced anime will often need two books at the minimum, but often times a director will rush through multiple novels.
-In the worst case scenario, entire novels will be reduced into a single episode, but in the case of Violet Evergarden, the biggest problem was the relative scarcity of source material to draw upon.
+Slower paced anime will often need two books at the minimum, but oftentimes a director will rush through multiple novels.
+In the worst-case scenario, entire novels will be reduced into a single episode, but in the case of Violet Evergarden, the biggest problem was the relative scarcity of source material to draw upon.